Skip to main content

 Shakespeare’s Sass

-This one-woman show – devised and directed by Rob Conkie, assistant directed by Elle Bilips, and performed by Ariana Zappley – will be rehearsing on Monday nights and will go into schools.
+This one-woman show – devised and directed by Rob Conkie, assistant directed by Elle Bilips, and performed by Ariana Zappley – debuted in May 2026 at Garinger High School and will continue to tour local schools throughout the 2026-27 academic year.

 Othello